 The 13th Massachusetts at Gettysburg

-See Lt.
-Colonel Batchelder’s Official Report on the 13th Massachusetts in the Gettysburg Campaign
+See Lieutenant Colonel Batchelder’s Official Report on the 13th Massachusetts Infantry in the Gettysburg Campaign

 From the front of the monument:

 From the rear of the monument:

 1st Brig – 2nd Div – 1st Corps